ayadebbagh/Write-ups/Wargames Writeups/OverTheWire/Level 12 - 13.md

 ![[Screenshot 2025-09-16 at 1.11.40 PM.png]]

-After making a directory in `/tmp` and copying `data.txt`, we can use `xxd -r data2.txt` to reverse the hexdump
+After making a directory in `/tmp` and copying `data.txt`, we can use `xxd -r data2.txt data3.txt` to reverse the hexdump and have the compressed data in `data3.txt`.
+To get more information on the file, we can use `file data3.txt` which tells us that it is a gzip compressed data file.

 Password: FO5dwFsc0cbaIiH0h8J2eUks2vdTDwAn